Telsey Advisory Group Reiterates Home Depot (HD) Outperform Recommendation

 What is the Fund Sentiment?

-There are 4699 funds or institutions reporting positions in Home Depot.
-This is an increase of 1 owner(s) or 0.02% in the last quarter.
-Average portfolio weight of all funds dedicated to HD is 0.81%, a decrease of 7.86%.
-Total shares owned by institutions increased in the last three months by 0.20% to 818,215K shares.
-The put/call ratio of HD is 1.34, indicating a bearish outlook.
+There are 4700 funds or institutions reporting positions in Home Depot.
+This is a decrease of 30 owner(s) or 0.63% in the last quarter.
+Average portfolio weight of all funds dedicated to HD is 0.82%, a decrease of 0.53%.
+Total shares owned by institutions decreased in the last three months by 4.55% to 800,866K shares.
+The put/call ratio of HD is 1.36, indicating a bearish outlook.

 What are Other Shareholders Doing?

-Capital World Investors holds 39,172K shares representing 3.87% ownership of the company.
-In it's prior filing, the firm reported owning 40,060K shares, representing a decrease of 2.27%.
-The firm increased its portfolio allocation in HD by 6.27% over the last quarter.
+Capital World Investors holds 39,524K shares representing 3.90% ownership of the company.
+In it's prior filing, the firm reported owning 39,172K shares, representing an increase of 0.89%.
+The firm decreased its portfolio allocation in HD by 8.59% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 30,980K shares representing 3.06% ownership of the company.
 In it's prior filing, the firm reported owning 30,540K shares, representing an increase of 1.42%.
 The firm increased its portfolio allocation in HD by 7.23% over the last quarter.